Shinetaku/DotNet-Core-SteelToe-Workshop/README.md

 # DotNet Core with SteelToe Workshop
-This workshop assumes the student has a basic understanding of PCF, with regard to pushing apps and the AppManager.
+This workshop assumes the student has a basic understanding of Pivotal Cloud Foundry, with regard to pushing apps and the AppManager.
 The first day will start with a brief refresh of Org/Space/App in AppManager and confirm all attendees have correct desktops tools installed.
 A brief slide deck will be shown about the hands-on labs, with the majority of time for hands-on execution.
 All labs are focused on DotNet Core application development.

 ## Prerequisites
 - [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases)